Mitsuharu Misawa

 Mitsuharu Misawa (Misawa Mitsuharu) was a Japanese professional wrestler and promoter.
-He is primarily known for spending 18 years with All Japan Pro Wrestling (AJPW) and subsequently leading the 2000 All Japan Pro Wrestling mass exodus, which culminated in him forming Pro Wrestling Noah.

-In the early 1990s, Misawa gained fame alongside friend and tag team partner Kenta Kobashi, as well as rivals Toshiaki Kawada and Akira Taue, who came to be nicknamed AJPW's Four Heavenly Kings (プロレスの四天王, Puroresu no shiten'nō).
-(Note: Named after the Four Heavenly Kings, this nomenclature was given to the four by Shohei Baba.)
-Their matches developed the ōdō (王道, "King's Road") style of puroresu, and received significant critical acclaim.
-Despite never working in the United States during the 1990s, Misawa had a significant stylistic influence upon independent wrestling through the popularity of his work among tape-traders as wide-reaching as Australia, Canada, the United Kingdom, and the United States.
+Regarded as one of the greatest wrestlers of all time, he is primarily known both his 18-year stint with All Japan Pro Wrestling (AJPW), and his founding of Pro Wrestling Noah during the 2000 AJPW mass exodus.
+He was one-fourth of the Four Heavenly Kings (プロレスの四天王, Puroresu no shiten'nō) (Note: Named after the Four Heavenly Kings, this nomenclature was given to the four by Tokyo Sports journalist Shoichi Shibata, and christened by Baba and the magazine.) of AJPW, along with Kenta Kobashi, Toshiaki Kawada, and Akira Taue; the quartet's matches and ring-psychology would become the basis of the ōdō (王道), or King's Road style of wrestling.

-Debuting in 1981, Misawa became the second wrestler to assume the Tiger Mask persona in 1984, which he maintained until the end of the decade.
-After the departure of Genichiro Tenryu and his exodus, Misawa unmasked mid-match in May 1990 and began a rivalry with company ace Jumbo Tsuruta.
-At the behest of company president Giant Baba, Misawa would lead a team of young talents known as the Super Generation Army, which saw many different variants throughout the 1990s.
-Following Misawa's victory over Tsuruta on June 8, 1990, AJPW sold out every Tokyo event they held into early 1996, and as Tsuruta receded from the main event due to hepatitis, Misawa was cemented as AJPW's new ace.
-He won the Triple Crown Heavyweight Championship from Stan Hansen in August 1992 and held it for the longest reign in its history.
+Debuting in 1981, Misawa became the second wrestler to assume the Tiger Mask persona, which he maintained until the end of the decade.
+After the departure of Genichiro Tenryu and his exodus, Misawa unmasked in May 1990 and began a rivalry with company ace Jumbo Tsuruta.
+At the behest of company president Giant Baba, Misawa would lead a team of young talents known as the Super Generation Army (Chō Sedai-gun), which saw many different variants throughout the 1990s, mainly involving Misawa and Kobashi.
+Following Misawa's victory over Tsuruta on June 8, 1990, AJPW sold out every Tokyo event they held into early 1996, and, as Tsuruta receded from the main event due to hepatitis C, Misawa was cemented as AJPW's new top star and ace.
+He won the Triple Crown Heavyweight Championship from Stan Hansen in August 1992 and held it for the longest reign in its history; he later held the title four more times between 1995 and 1999.
+During this period, he became known as the Standard Bearer of Future Generations (Chō Sedai-gun no Kishu).